Tour 13: Island of Crete Hiking and Cultural Tour

 100% Dolomites Hiking Tour

-• July 8: meet guides in Verona by noon and travel by private bus to San Candido, Italy.
+• July 8: meet guides in Venice by noon and travel by private bus to San Candido, Italy.

 • July 9-12: hike Dolomites